franngo/odin-recipes/README.md

-This website aims to provide useful information about different recipes and their preparation. process.
+This website aims to provide useful information about different recipes and their preparation process.

 With this project, I pretend to demonstrate my knowledge about basic HTML tools and how these can be combined to create a basic webpage.